Last updated March 2, 2021, 5:47 PM EST

 On January 25, President Biden signed a proclamation that indefinitely extends the current restrictions on travel from the Schengen Area, the United Kingdom, Ireland, and Brazil.
 He also added South Africa to the list of restricted countries, effective January 30.
 The restrictions on travel from China and Iran remain in place.
 See below for more information.

 New COVID-19 testing and self-quarantine requirements for travelers

 On January 12, the U.S. Centers for Disease Control and Prevention (CDC) announced that beginning on January 26, all air passengers traveling to the U.S. from a foreign country must get tested no more than three days before their departure.
 Passengers will be required to provide proof of a negative test result or documentation of having recovered from COVID-19 before boarding their flight.
 See this page on the CDC’s website for more information.
 Additionally, we expect that travelers to the U.S. will soon be required to comply with CDC guidelines for self-quarantine upon arrival.

 FREQUENTLY ASKED QUESTIONS:

 Which countries are affected by U.S. travel restrictions?

-Individuals who were physically present in the following countries in the 14 days immediately prior to their arrival in the U.S. are barred from entering the U.S.: Austria, Belgium, Brazil, China, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Iran, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, and United Kingdom.
+Individuals who were physically present in the following countries in the 14 days immediately prior to their arrival in the U.S. are barred from entering the U.S.: Austria, Belgium, Brazil, China, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Iran, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, South Africa, Spain, Sweden, Switzerland, and United Kingdom.